bethusaisampath/YOLOs_OpenVINO/YOLOv7/README.md

+# Disclaimer
+This is not officially tested by Intel OpenVINO.
+For experimental/research purposes only.

 # YOLOv7
 Just a few days ago, [YOLOv7](https://github.com/WongKinYiu/yolov7) came into the limelight by beating all the existing object detection models to date.
 Anyone who has worked in Object detection has heard about YOLOs.
 It’s been here for a while now, and to date, we have seen a lot of YOLO versions.
 YOLO is not a single architecture but a flexible research framework written in low-level languages.
 YOLOv7 outperforms all existing state of art object detection models in terms of speed and highest accuracy of 56.8% AP on COCO dataset.
 Yolo